in

 • Origin: Mediterranean

-Where to Plant Catananche – Cupid’s Dart
+Where to plant Catananche – Cupid’s Dart

 • Grow Catananche in full sun or very light shade.